vuestorefront/vue-storefront/packages/core/docs/shopify/use-user-order.md

   title?: Maybe<string>;
 }
 ```
-- `loading` - a reactive object containing information about loading state of your `searchOrders` method
+- `loading` - a reactive object containing information about the loading state of your `searchOrders` method

 ## Example

-The list of orders associated with the customer.
+Fetch a list of orders associated with the customer.

 ```javascript
 import { onSSR } from '@vue-storefront/core';